infoScoop/infoscoop-documents/en/administration-guide/about-infoscoop-administration.md

   * Gadget: Default settings of each gadget, addition of a gadget, etc. are performed.
   * Layout: The common setting of a pages and a user pages composition are set up.
     * Default Layout: An arrangement settings of the gadget displayed when logged in to application for the first time is performed.
 Default Layout can be set as an organization unit.
-    * Other Layout: A customizable component, which are the title of a portal site, a header, etc., is set up.
+    * Other Layout: A customizable component, which are the title of a portal site, a content footer in inner frame, etc., is set up.
   * I18N: Each settings corresponds to internationalization.
 Administration of the message to be used can be carried out on this screen.
   * Properties: Set up system properties.
   * Proxy: A proxy server can be set to the request performed from a server.
   * Administrators: The user ID which can access a administration page is managed.
   * Forbidden URL: The website which cannot be displayed with a MiniBrowser gadget is managed.
   * OAuth: A settings about OAuth related specification is performed.
+  * External Apps: The settings about OAuth2 authentication of external applications that access infoScoop through the API.

 ## 2 Login and Start Administration Page